cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

-transformers’ python library for the sentence BERT model and chose the ”all-distilroberta-v1” pretrained transformer model to generate embeddings for the ArXiv research ab- stracts, as described in [1].
+transformers’ python library for the sentence BERT model and chose the ”all-distilroberta-v1” pretrained transformer model to generate embeddings for the ArXiv research ab- stracts.
 I chose this model because of the high-performance scores in generating sentence em- beddings.
 The transformer mapped each abstract to a 768- dimensional dense vector space that was trained on a 1B